faisalmrasul/inquiro-media/_posts/2025-12-01-welcome-to-inquiro-media-labs.md

 We see AI as a collaborative tool that enhances human decision-making and creativity.
 We share our experiments openly to help people understand AI’s potential and prepare for a future where it is smoothly integrated into everyday work.

-**As part of this vision, we are developing two core initiatives:**
+**As part of this vision, we are constantly developing applications, and you can see some of our ongoing projects below:**

 ## 1. An End-to-End Autonomous Content System ##